 - 6 to 8 tbsps sugar ( I used 8 tbsps or ½ cup)

 - ½ tsp cardamom powder or ½ tsp rose water

 - 6 pistachios (chop finely)

-- Blend it to a almost smooth but very slightly coarse.
+- Blend it to a almost smooth but very slightly coarse texture.
 Scrape the sides and blend.
 If needed you may sprinkle little water if your grinder gets jammed.

 - To a heavy bottom nonstick pan, add 6 tbsps ghee and heat it.